ShreyasPrasad/ShreyasPrasad/README.md

 ### Shreyas Prasad

 Hi!
 I'm Shreyas, a Computer Science student at the University of Waterloo interested in distributed systems, real-time software, and cryptography.
-I'm currently working with a team of students at Loolabs to improve the student experience.
+I'm currently exploring distributed messaging systems and reading the rust book.
 I'm also exploring the world of open-source.

-Seeking Summer 2022 internships!

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=ShreyasPrasad.ShreyasPrasad)
 <!--